openharmony/docs/en/application-dev/reference/apis/js-apis-tagSession.md

 Obtains the timeout period for sending data to this tag, in milliseconds.

 > **NOTE**
 > This API is supported since API version 7 and deprecated since API version 9.
-You are advised to use [tagSession.getTimeout](#tagsessiongettimeout9).
+Use [tagSession.getTimeout](#tagsessiongettimeout9) instead.

 **Required permissions**: ohos.permission.NFC_TAG